Kazuki-Nakamae/public/KnockIn.js/README.md

 Enter `git clone http://github.com/Kazuki-Nakamae/public.git` This will clone the git repository on your system.
 Make sure git is installed on your system.
-If not, enter `sudo apt-get install git`.
+If not, enter `sudo apt-get install git` or `brew install git`.

 ## Simple Example